 Whether you want to have fun during summer or on the coldest days of winter, the Midwest has enough spicy festivals for every season.
-Right from music festivals, and BBQ festivals to some weird Duck Tape Festival in Ohio, it has plenty of unique festivals all year round.
+From music festivals and BBQ festivals to some weird Duck Tape Festival in Ohio, it has plenty of unique festivals all year round.